CJBshuosi/unibas-ds-cs-course-materials/README.md

 Lecture slides, exercise sheets, official solutions, and course-provided code organized by semester and course.
 Course materials remain the property of their original authors.
 Existing source licenses still apply; this repository grants no additional license.

-Personal notes, submitted assignments, annotated slides, archives, datasets, and build outputs are excluded.
-Notebook outputs and execution history are removed.

 ## Contents